Placing Non-Palette Components or Forms

 If IntelliJ IDEA cannot locate the compiled class with the specified name and the default constructor, the component is red highlighted in the form, which means that it will not show at runtime:

-Compile the class Ctrl+Shift+F9 and press Reload Custom Components button on the toolbar
+Compile the class Control+Shift+F9 and press Reload Custom Components button on the toolbar

 If you have selected Form option, locate the desired form, using Search by Name tab, or Project tab.
 The form should be bound to a class.